-Project organization: Two Project MinE meetings were held this year; one May 20th in Oxford, UK during the ENCALS meeting and one December 6th in Glasgow, UK during the ALS/MND Conference.
-Topics that are addressed in project meetings are: scientific progress, progress on sample collection and analyses, progress on fund raising, project organization matters.
-The Consortium Agreement is final and signed by all partners.
-The next Project MinE meeting will be organized at the ENCALS meeting 2019 in Tours, France.
+Project organization: One Project MinE meeting wwas held this year; one May 15th in Tours, France during the ENCALS Topics that are addressed in project meetings are: scientific progress, progress on sample collection and analyses, progress on fund raising, project organization matters.

+The next Project MinE meeting will be organized at the ENCALS meeting 2020 in Edinburgh, UK.

 Besides the general Project MinE meetings there are Project MinE Science meetings.
 Here we set-up and coordinated the research efforts of those partners who have substantial data sets within Project MinE.
 We formed and structured working groups around six major topics for ALS genetic research.
 Each working group defined their aims, tasks and deliverables and reports to the General Assembly of the consortium every six months.
 The working groups are announced at the Project MinE website (research page).
-The third Science meeting was held on May 17th at Schiphol, the Netherlands to update and share progress within the six Working groups.
-In addition to the Science meeting a 'hack-a-thon' was organized for those partners who actually perform complex calculations within the project for data mining.
-The goal was to train the project members in how to run complex calculations on the SURFsara platform and to align and uniform data processing / cleaning work flows.
+The fourth Science meeting was held on May 23th at Schiphol, the Netherlands to update and share progress within the six Working groups.